Joyce Bateman: Federal politics

 In late 2003, Bateman became a member of the Liberal Party.
 She allowed her party membership to lapse in 2009.
 In 2011, she said that she opted to run as a Conservative due to misgivings over the fiscal policies of the Liberal Party, which she described as "reckless."

 In 2011, given her four-time successful electoral record as a school trustee (2001, 2002, 2006 and 2010), Bateman was sought out by the Conservative Party of Canada to run in Winnipeg South Centre.
 She was successful.

 While serving in Parliament there was a serious problem with a rail crossing in her riding.
 As a result, she introduced a Private Members’ Bill on Rail Safety which makes every rail crossing throughout Canada safer.

-Bateman was defeated in 2015 by former Liberal provincial MLA Jim Carr, falling to 28 percent of the vote.
+Bateman was defeated in 2015 by former Liberal provincial MLA Jim Carr, falling to 28% of the vote.

 Bateman re-contested her previous riding in a rematch against Carr in the 2019 federal election but lost.
 She lost again in the 2021 federal election.